ohler55/agoo/misc/push.md

 The example is a bit more than a hello world but only enough to make it interesting.
 A browser is used to connect to a Rack server that runs a clock, On each tick of the clock the time is sent to the browser.
 Either an SSE and a WebSocket page can be used.
+That means you can connect with your mobile device using SSE.
+Try it to see how easy it is.

 First some web pages will be needed.
 Lets call them `websocket.html` and `sse.html`.
 Notice how similar they look.